-- Contact the IRS: Taxpayers can reach out to the IRS directly for assistance if their refund has been delayed for an extended period or if they encounter any specific issues.
+- Contact the IRS: Businesses can reach out to the IRS directly for assistance if their refund has been delayed for an extended period or if they encounter any specific issues.

 - Seek professional help: If the taxpayer faces complex refund issues or believes they are victims of identity theft or fraud, seeking assistance from a tax professional or the IRS Identity Protection Specialized Unit (IPSU) may be necessary.